 Office hours (walk-in and/or Zoom): T 1-3:00 pm, W-Th 2-4:00 pm (Eastern time), and by appointment.

 All current Virginia Tech students, faculty, and staff, regardless of your location, may request through ILLiad for materials:

 - not owned by Virginia Tech (books, articles from journals and conference proceedings, book chapters, standards, and technical papers)

 - owned by Virginia Tech but are unavailable for use (print books)

 - owned by Virginia Tech and available in print (scans of articles from journals and conference proceedings, book chapters, standards, and technical papers)

 We ship requests via UPS to users outside the immediate Blacksburg area (Montgomery, Giles and Pulaski counties).

 Articles, book chapters, and many technical papers are delivered in PDF format to your ILLiad account.
 Occasionally, due to copyright restrictions, a paper copy of an article or standard is held for your at the Newman User Services Desk or sent o the mailing address listed on your account.

 Let us know how (if...) a trial fits the research, teaching/learning, and public service missions of the university.
 Share your judgments through the short survey linked to each trial blurb and/or more detailed remarks in an email to subject librarians like me.
 If we do not receive favorable comments about products on trial, we will not buy them.

-All active trials are listed in a sidebar on the Databases A-Z guide, usually including their expiration dates and links to online user evaluation surveys.
-Here I list current trials of likely interest to the departments I serve.
+All active trials are listed in a sidebar on the Databases A-Z guide, including their expiration dates and links to online user evaluation surveys.
+As appropriate, I will list here current trials of likely interest to the departments I serve.
 Hover over (i) icon to see description as it appears on Databases A-Z directory.